gulyapulya/SSGulnur/README.md

 ## Overview

-SSGulnur is a command-line tool to generate static HTML web page from a provided file or folder.
+SSGulnur is a command-line tool to generate static HTML web pages from a provided file or folder.

 ## Installation

 Node is required.

 1. Clone this repository to your local machine
-2. Naviagte to the cloned directory
+2. Navigate to the cloned directory in your terminal
-3. Run
+3. Run npm to install globally
 `npm install -g`

 ## Usage

 ### ssgulnur -v | --version

-Displays the current version
+Displays the tool's name and current version.

 ### ssgulnur -h | --help

-Displays a help guide with all instructions
+Displays a help guide with all instructions.

 ```
 Help guide